 Introduction to the Kendrick and Reading School Entrance Tests

 In order to be eligible to apply for a place at either Kendrick School or Reading School (otherwise known as 'Reading Boys'), your child will need to take the relevant School Entrance Test (11 Plus exam).
-Children born between 1st September 2013 and 31st August 2014 will take their test in September 2024 to be eligible to apply for a place for September 2025.
-The 2024 Reading School exam (for 2025 entry) will take place on Wednesday 4th September 2024.
-The 2024 Kendrick School exam (for 2025 entry) will take place on Friday 20th September 2024.
+Children born between 1st September 2014 and 31st August 2015 will take their test in September 2025 to be eligible to apply for a place for September 2026.
+The 2025 Reading School exam (for 2026 entry) will take place on Friday 5th September 2025.
+The 2025 Kendrick School exam (for 2026 entry) will take place on Friday 19th September 2025.

 Kendrick School announced on 7th November 2022 that its 11+ exam provider was changing from CEM to GL Assessment from the September 2023 exam (up until 2022, the exam was provided by Cambridge CEM).
 There is no longer a score sharing agreement in place with Slough and therefore, if your child is applying for both Kendrick and Slough, they will need to sit both the Kendrick and Slough Consortium exams.